—Hot Steel—

 FUCK!

 The scream stays in my skull, caged, but it rattles hard.
 If indecision was a terminal disease, this bastard would be patient zero.
-Meanwhile my scallops - my perfect, nut-brown, delicate scallops - are seconds from flatlining.
+Meanwhile my scallops, my perfect, nut-brown, delicate scallops are seconds from flatlining.

-"Here."
 I whisper, hand shooting out before my brain catches up.
 I steady his wrist, guide the spoon.
-"Not like that.
-Circle.
-Even.
-Keep breathing, Jesus Christ, you're not defusing a bomb."
-I let out a soft chuckle.

 His eyes flick to mine, wide and desperate, then back to the sauce.
-For a moment, his hand steadies.
+His lips tremble like he's about to beg for something.

 "Thank you, Callum..."